 - Don’t bury the lead.
-Reading patterns and eye tracking studies suggest that people focus most on the top of the report and skim the rest.
-As such, put the most important info in your executive summary and don’t leave any surprises to the end.
+Reading patterns and eye-tracking studies suggest that people focus most on the top of the report and skim the rest.
+Put the most important info in your executive summary and don’t leave any surprises at the end.

 - A picture is worth a thousand words.
-Use charts, tables, colors and data visualization tools to help break up long narratives (and avoid long narratives).
+Use charts, tables, colors and data visualization tools to help break up long narratives.

 - Consistency, consistency, consistency.
-You have to pick a set of metrics to measure progress and define the success or failure of initiatives, and then stick to them.
+Pick a set of metrics to measure progress and define the success or failure of initiatives, and then stick to them.
 Consistency in reporting will allow for easier and more accurate cross-report comparisons.

 - K.I.S.S.
 Reports are a snapshot, so keep your status updates short and simple.
 Come prepared with additional information should your stakeholders ask you to expand on something, but don’t inundate them with too much information.

 Lastly, the project tracking tools referenced in this article can be a huge asset as you’re creating your reports.
 If you’re interested in learning more about these types of tools, call our project management software experts for a free consultation at (855) 998-8505.